fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageQueueSASToken.md

 # New-AzureStorageQueueSASToken

 ## SYNOPSIS
-Generates a shared access signature token for an azure_2 storage queue.
+Generates a shared access signature token for an Azure storage queue.

 ## SYNTAX